craft-ai/craft-ai-client-js/README.md

 ### Bulk

 The craft ai API includes a bulk route which provides a programmatic option to perform asynchronous operations on agents.
-It lets the user create, delete, add context operations and compute decision tree for several agents at once.
+It allows the user to create, delete, add operations and compute decision trees for several agents at once.

 > :warning: the bulk API is a quite advanced feature.
 It comes on top of the basic routes to create, delete, add context operations and compute decision tree.
 If messages are not self-explanatory, please refer to the basic routes that does the same operation for a single agent.